nazwhale/CV/README.md

 Furthermore, I was chosen for a highly competitive dissertation project at UCL specifically for my ability to generate ideas.
 I put this into use by coming up with a piece of original research and rigorously designing an experiment.

-In my own time I've written a bunch of songs, composed music for an animation, designed a learning application (and am tinkering with ideas for several others), and am currently working on 3 novels (which may or may not ever get completed).
+In my own time I've written a bunch of songs, composed music for an animation, and am currently working on a novel.

 **Logical/Analytical Thinker**

-Logical thinking has always been my strong point - throughout school, I consistently achieved the highest grades in Maths.
+Logical thinking has always been my strong point - throughout school, I consistently achieved the highest grades in Maths and Sciences.
 Additionally, I am a keen chess player.

 Later, I learned to critique experimental designs and evaluate academic literature as a fundamental part of my degree in Experimental Psychology.
 In learning to code, the opportunity to flex my logical thinking muscles once again has been hugely enjoyable and rewarding.